Canon 100D vs 6D

 It is notable that the 6D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not provide wifi capability.

-Both the 100D and the 6D have been discontinued, but can regularly be found used on eBay.
+Both the 100D and the 6D have been discontinued, but can regularly be found used on ebay.
 The 6D was replaced by the Canon 6D Mark II, while the 100D was followed by the Canon 200D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 100D Manual (free pdf) or the online Canon 6D Manual.
+Further information on the features and operation of the 100D and 6D can be found, respectively, in the Canon 100D Manual (free pdf) or the online Canon 6D Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 100D or the Canon 6D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 100D: